AdobeDocs/commerce-admin.en/help/content-design/aem-assets-configure-commerce.md

 - Configure your Commerce instance with production and sandbox API keys for authentication.
 - Specify a data space (SaaS identifier) for secure cloud storage.
-- Connect to your organizations dataset on Adobe Experience Platform by signing into the same IMS organization that you use to access AEM Assets.
+- Connect to your organization's dataset on Adobe Experience Platform by signing into the same IMS organization that you use to access AEM Assets.

 For detailed instructions, see [Commerce Services Connector](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/user-guides/integration-services/saas#organizationid).